NVIDIA-Merlin/NVTabular/README.md

 ### Contributing

 If you wish to contribute to the library directly please see [Contributing.md](./CONTRIBUTING.md).
-We are in particulary interested in contributions or feature requests for feature engineering or preprocessing operations that you have found helpful in your own workflows.
+We are particulary interested in contributions or feature requests for feature engineering or preprocessing operations that you have found helpful in your own workflows.

 ### Learn More